YOKO ONO/PLASTIC ONO BAND

 We Are Plastic Ono Band

 © Madeline Bocaro 2018.
-No part of this text may be copied, photocopied, reproduced, re-blogged, translated or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent.
-Any other reproduction in any form without permission is prohibited.
-All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of Madeline Bocaro.
+No part of this text may be copied, photocopied, reproduced, translated or re-blogged in whole or in part.
+Reproduction without permission is prohibited.
+All text written by Madeline Bocaro is protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without prior written permission.

 madelinex.com is a non-profit blog created for educational and research purposes.